buda-base/blog/content/posts/20250818/index.en.md

   showtoc = true
   tocopen = true
 [[thumbnail]]
-  src = "screenshot-basilisk.jpg"
+  src = "thumbnail.png"
   visibility = ["list"]

 showToc = true
 [cover]
-    image = "screenshot-basilisk.jpg"
+    image = "thumbnail.png"
     caption = "It is still possible to run Corel WordPerfect 3.5 thanks to the amazing preservation work of Internet Archive"

-images = ["thumbnail.jpg"]
+images = ["thumbnail.png"]

 #cover = "cover.jpg"
 #thumbnail="posts/20250814/thubmnail.jpg"
 +++

-BDRC is always busy behind the scenes to foster a collaborative and passionate network of institutions and individuals providing practioners, scholars and translators with the material they need.
+BDRC is always active behind the scenes to foster a collaborative and passionate network of institutions and individuals providing practioners, scholars and translators with the material they need.

 The story of this blog post starts in the mid-1990s, when a project was undertaken by His Eminence Khochhen Tulku (b.
 1937) in Dehradun to publish the Collected Works of the great master Terdak Lingpa (1646-1714).
 The project resulted in an impressive 16 volumes publication in 1998, scanned and put online in open access by BDRC under the number [MW22096](https://purl.bdrc.io/resource/MW22096).